Home Holiday Decoration 101

 • Small Wreaths: Hang a small wreath on your door or in the hallway.
 A simple, seasonal wreath is a great way to decorate without taking up floor space.

-• Holiday Welcome Mat: Place a festive welcome mat outside your door for a cheerful greeting.
+• Holiday Welcome Mat: Place a festive mat outside your door for a cheerful greeting.
 It's an easy, space-saving way to add some holiday spirit.

 7. Repurpose Existing Furniture